jessestuart/docker-hub-utils/README.md

 ### What is this?

-The `docker-hub-utils` package provides utilities functions wrapping the Docker Hub API, which provides only trivial support for filtering queries, and can be quite verbose when e.g., fetching [Manifest Lists][docker] to determine which architectures a given image supports.
+`docker-hub-utils` is an [NPM package][npm-link] (packaged to work both in `node.js` as well as in the browser), providing utility functions wrapping the [Docker Hub API][docker 2].
+This was created because the native API provides little to no support for basic operations like filtering queries, and can be quite verbose when e.g., fetching [Manifest Lists][docker], which is required to determine which architectures a given image supports.

-This was primarily designed to be used in the implementation of the [`docker-hub-graphql-api`][github 2] project, which provides a convenient GraphQL abstraction layer over Docker Hub's REST API; but may also be used as a standalone utility library.

 ---